Markovate-logo

 The data storage engines are generally shared by all the multiple APIs that make up the API service, just like databases or any other data store.
 With this strategy, all APIs will have access to a single source of truth.
 To enable easy access to data, the API developer needs a bridge between their runtime block and the data engine.

 The data access orchestrated the Data Bridge block.
 This block’s implementation depends on programming libraries and database drives and is platform-specific.
-These can be controlled from the Runtime block.
+However, these can be controlled from the Runtime block.

 API Development: Architecture Explained